akshit-arora/software-applications-of-india/README.md

 >
 > **Please note when raising a PR:** The software company must have their HQ in India

-Legend:
-- ✨ = Free and open-source (or source available)
-- ⭐️ = Free of charge
-- 💵 = Single purchase
-- 🔒 = Subscription for more functions
-- ⌛ = Free trial

 **Software Categories**

 - [Accounting](#accounting)